 Technically speaking, GaPa’s Olympic Ski Jump is a K-125 (K point) and HS140 (Hill Size) ski jumping hill located in Gudiberg, south of the district of Partenkirchen.

 But regardless of what these numbers mean, this structure will definitely give you a thrill even by having a glimpse of it.
-The Olympic Ski Jump will surely pump the adrenaline out to your blood when you try, especially if it is your first time!
+The Olympic Ski Jump will surely pump the adrenaline out of your blood when you try, especially if it is your first time!

 Olympic Bobsleigh Run